hdgarrood/purescript-numeric-hierarchy-guide/introduction.rst

 Status
 ------

 Beta.
-There are still quite a few chapters I want to write.
+There are still a few chapters and appendices I want to write.
 In particular, the following are currently missing:

 * Quaternions
-* General principles for formulating these mathematical structures as PureScript type classes
+* General principles for formulating mathematical structures as PureScript type classes
 * A glossary
 * A diagram with an overview of this hierarchy